 Because of Sam’s possessiveness, I actually snubbed my neighbor—who happened to be a young man—when he showed up at the same restaurant where Sam and I were having lunch.
 My neighbor kept trying to get my attention, and when I finally had to acknowledge him, I acted like I barely knew him.
 I was worried that Sam would accuse me of “shining on” to him if I acted too friendly.
 Sam seemed to have eyes in the back of his head when it came to me; so of course, he immediately noticed when I did finally acknowledge my neighbor.
 I had to introduce them to each other, and explain to Sam exactly how I knew this other man.
 Obviously, Sam would later accuse me of sleeping with the neighbor behind his back.

 I remember another occasion that Sam’s possessiveness became an issue.
+This time, his behavior was so bad that it was almost enough for me to walk away from him forever.
 It was at an office Christmas party at a house nearby.
 I was in my mid-20s, and loved a good party.
 This one had a lot of employees from out of town that were in the city for a national-wide company meeting.
 I had the chance to meet a lot of people with whom I previously only had phone conversations.
 I was chatting with a manager from one of the other state offices, and he asked me to dance.
 Since Sam was occupied in a conversation at the other end of the bar, I figured it would be okay, so we went out on the dance floor.